Senior Gear Editor

 Outdoor Research didn’t skimp when it comes to the Stormcraft Down Parka.
 OR is known for bang-for-buck value in the outdoors world, so the fact that this jacket retails for $549, placing this solidly above the “value” category and moving more into the “mid-tier” price range, should tell you that this jacket is chock-full of top-tier value.
 That said, you can also take our word for that fact.
 The 2L shell is equipped for maximum weatherproofing, with a high-denier (read: super durable) face fabric, and GORE-TEX waterproof/breathable membrane, keeping us dry and warm whether it was dumping snow, sleet, or rain.
 The jacket also comes with a full suite of features including an adjustable hem and interior drop-in pocket, a snap placket, and wrist gaiters with thumb holes (all of which were left out on our top pick, the TNF McMurdo).

-The biggest downside is that the super-durable face fabric comes at a cost in terms of ease-of-movement.
-Secondly, the roomy fit, while great for layering underneath, is not quite at good at insulating by itself as, for example, the fit of the McMurdo Down Parka.
+The biggest downside is that the super-durable face fabric comes at a cost in terms of ease of movement.
+Secondly, the roomy fit, while great for layering underneath, is not quite as good at insulating by itself as, for example, the fit of the McMurdo Down Parka.
 The slightly roomier fit and stiffer face fabric, but mostly the price, is what dropped this jacket down behind the McMurdo for Best Overall, but if you’re willing to shell out a bit more for a better feature-set, and don’t mind a bit more room underneath (or are willing to size-down), the Stormcraft should fit the bill nicely.

 Runner-Up Best Value

-REI Co-Op Stormhenge Down Parka ($299)
+REI Co-Op Stormhenge 850 Down Parka ($299)

 Length: Thigh

-Insulation: 850 fill power goose down (bluesign approved)
+Insulation: 850 fill power goose down (Bluesign approved)

 Shell: Recycled nylon